IAmThe2ndHuman/IAmThe2ndHuman/README.md

 # Other stuff
 ## Notes
-If my commit count seems awfully low, it's because it is...:pensive: I should use this site more often..
+If my commit count seems awfully low, it's because it is...:pensive: I should use this site more often.. (also I contribute to organizations I'm in more than my own repos)

 I really, r e a l l y like the letter H.